open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 what is idiomatic in the language.

-This function is called when a `Logger` is first created, and for each outstanding `Logger` when a `LoggerProvider`'s `LoggerConfigProvider` is updated (if updating is supported).
+This function is called when a `Logger` is first created, and for each outstanding `Logger` when a `LoggerProvider`'s `LoggerConfigurator` is updated (if updating is supported).
 Therefore, it is important that it returns quickly.

-`LoggerConfigProvider` is modeled as a function to maximize flexibility.
+`LoggerConfigurator` is modeled as a function to maximize flexibility.
 However, implementations MAY provide shorthand or helper functions to accommodate common use cases: